Best Overall Vacuum Cleaner

 The Zing would push the oats around, rather than collecting them.

-Tying for the third to last position in this metric, the Oreck XL and the Zing Rewind both earned a 4 out of 10 for their mediocre hard floor cleaning efforts.
+Ending up in the third to last position in this metric, the Oreck XL earned a 4 out of 10 for its mediocre hard floor cleaning efforts.
 The Oreck did about average at collecting rice, though it did fling some around.
 It also did quite well at collecting flour, even getting some out of the cracks, performing on par with the Eureka.
 However, it did terrible at collecting cereal and oatmeal.
 The Cheerios were just pushed around, while the oatmeal test ended in mild catastrophe.
 The Oreck flung oats everywhere, rather than collecting them.

-We had a similar sentiment with the BLACK+DECKER AirSwivel, which did extremely poorly in 3 out of 4 tests in this metric.
+Next, the BLACK+DECKER AirSwivel Lite earned a 3 out of 10 for its undesirable performance, which did extremely poorly in 3 out of 4 tests in this metric.
 It flung rice and oats everywhere, significantly increasing the overall size of the mess from what we started with and the clearance on this vacuum is far too low to effectively pick up larger particles — like Cheerios — pushing them around indefinitely.